1Dragoon/psgen2_hax/psgen2_savenei.md

 #### Nido Tower

 > This dungeon has one of two trimates available early in the game.
 It's a bit out of the way to obtain though, the one in the biosystems lab is quicker to get.
-Either way, you'll need at least one later on before you're able to buy one.
+Either way, you'll need at least one later on before you're able to buy any.
 1. After giving Teim the ransom letter, go to the North Bridge.
 >> Side note: Other guides have you go to the North Bridge before Teim.
 That method has some small Nei back story in it, but it's mutually exclusive with some other dialogue involving Teim that can only be had by skipping that step and consulting AFTER you get Teim.
 Neither method grants you points, so either method or not doing either at all is totally fine.
 There are actually a few mutually exclusive plot points like this in the game, which further confirmed to me at the time that the idea of seeing as much dialogue as possible coulnd't be how Nei is saved.